ato/lein-outdated/README.md

 ## Usage

-This plugin currently requires Leiningen 2.
-You could backport it and send me a pull request.
+Requires Leiningen 2.0.0-preview8 or later.

-Put `[lein-outdated "0.1.0"]` into the `:plugins` vector of your `:user` profile in ~/.lein/profiles.clj.
+Put `[lein-outdated "1.0.0"]` into the `:plugins` vector of your `:user` profile in ~/.lein/profiles.clj.

 Then run `lein outdated` in your project directory: